Black Friday has started at Macy’s — here are the best deals to shop now | CNN Underscored

 Marked down to $10, this sweet set is a perfect stocking stuffer.
 The cute candy-print tin comes with three purse-size .17-ounce bottles of perfume — Happy, Happy Heart and Happy in Bloom.

-Help keep his lips extra soft with this set of four lip balms.
-The set includes the new NightMode lip treatment and intense therapy SPF 25 lip balm in the limited-edition flavors lavender, mango and mandarin, and the best-selling natural mint and shea butter.
+Help keep his lips extra-soft with this set of four lip balms.
+The set includes the new NightMode lip treatment and three intense therapy SPF 25 lip balms in limited-edition lavender and mango and mandarin flavors plus the best-selling natural mint and shea butter.

 25 Days of Beauty Advent Calendar ($49.50, $292 value; macys.com)

 Beauty junkies, rejoice!
-This fun advent calendar is packed with sample/travel-size items, including everything from powder and perfume to serum and spray to mascara and lipstick.
+This fun advent calendar is packed with sample- and travel-size items, including everything from powder and perfume to serum and spray to mascara and lipstick.
 Start on Dec.
-1, and you’ll have a whole new beauty collection by Christmas.
+1 and you’ll have a whole new beauty collection by Christmas.

 MAC 12-Piece Hypnotizing Holiday The Ultimate Trick Mini Lipstick Set ($55.87, $171 value; macys.com)

-If there’s a lipstick-lover on your list, you can stop shopping now.
-This set of 12 best-selling mini MAC lipsticks ranges from mocha and taupe to fuchsia to bright red to deep burgundy and is sure to win a prime spot in the vanity.
+If there’s a lipstick lover on your list, you can stop shopping now.
+This set of 12 best-selling mini MAC lipsticks ranges from mocha and taupe to fuchsia to bright red to deep burgundy and is sure to win a prime spot on the vanity.

 For more great deals at Macy’s, check out CNN Coupons.